oasis-tcs/sarif-spec/sarif-2.2/prose/sarif-v2.2-editor-draft.md

 The `name` property **SHALL** be suitable for display and **SHALL** follow the naming rules for logical names described in [§3.33.2](#logical-location-naming-rules).

-> NOTE: A C++ analysis tool might have available both the source code form of a function name and the compiler’s “decorated” function name (which encodes the function signature in a manner that is compiler-dependent and not easily readable).
+> NOTE: A C++ analysis tool might have available both the source code form of a function name and the compiler’s "decorated" function name (which encodes the function signature in a manner that is compiler-dependent and not easily readable).
 The tool would place the source code form of the function name in the `name` property, and the decorated name in the `decoratedName` property ([§3.33.6](#decoratedname-property)).

 > EXAMPLE: In this C++ example, the fully qualified name is `"b::c(float)"`, so `"name"` is the rightmost component, `"c(float)"`.
 >